 Set priorities.
 Decide which tasks you need to do on a given day.
 Save the others for another time.

-Talk to your healthcare provider about physical therapy and occupational therapy.
-Physical therapy and occupational therapy can help you get your strength back.
+Talk with your provider about physical therapy and occupational therapy.
+These can help you get your strength back.

 Don’t drive until your healthcare provider says it’s OK.

-Work closely with your healthcare provider and rehabilitation team to ensure the best possible recovery.
+Work closely with your healthcare provider and rehab (rehabilitation) team to ensure the best possible recovery.

-Seek support when you need it; then accept it.
+Seek emotional and physical support when you need it; then accept it.
 This isn’t a sign of weakness.

-You may find it helpful to talk to a counselor or therapist in addition to your primary care healthcare provider.
+You may find it helpful to talk with a counselor or therapist in addition to your primary care healthcare provider.